alex-lawson/sparkz/readme.txt

   -Binarizer: A simple passthrough which strips numerical data from a binary signal.
 This can be useful when connecting devices that use both numeric and binary data (sensors, comparators, counters)
--Traps: Wall-mounted traps that fire bullets, flame, or rockets when powered! (more types coming soon) -Source Pipes: Used to create water, poison, or lava when powered -Drain (drains liquids when powered)
--Quick Wall Button: A version of the default Small Wall Button which can be pressed rapidly - useful for incrementing Counters
+-Traps: Wall-mounted traps that fire bullets, flame, or rockets when powered! (more types coming soon) -Source Pipes: Used to create water, poison, or lava when powered -Quick Wall Button: A version of the default Small Wall Button which can be pressed rapidly - useful for incrementing Counters
 -Wired Target (experimental): Triggers wires and turns temporarily solid when hit by projectiles -Improvements to a few of the vanilla wire objects

-USAGE (for 2.0 PRERELEASE)
+USAGE
--All recipes are currently test mode recipes crafted at the Tabula Rasa -Documentation for individual Sparkz objects can be found at http://community.playstarbound.com/index.php?resources/sparkz.117/ (in progress)
+-Sparkz recipes are crafted from the Wiring Station or a Tabula Rasa -WIP documentation for individual Sparkz objects can be found at http://community.playstarbound.com/index.php?resources/sparkz.117/

-REQUIRED MODS (for 2.0 PRERELEASE)
+SUGGESTED MODS (for Creative release only)
 -Tabula Rasa http://community.playstarbound.com/index.php?resources/the-tabula-rasa.114/

 INSTALLATION